IgniteUI/indigo-design-docfx/en/components/line-chart.md

 ## Y-Axis

 The Y-axis of the Line Chart comprises of a Title, Labels, and the Axis itself.
 The Title and the Labels are configurable and to hide a label simply hide it from the layers panel in Figma.
-By default, the Y-axis is hidden in Figma.
+By default, the Y-axis is hidden.
 To make it visible go to the layers panel, find the Y-axis line and show it.
-If you want to hide all elements at once, hide the nested Y-axis component from the layers panel in Figma.
+If you want to hide all elements at once, hide the nested Y-axis component from the layers panel.

 <img class="responsive-img" src="../images/line_chart_yaxis.png" srcset="../images/line_chart_yaxis@2x.png 2x" />